robotology/yarp/src/devices/usbCamera/README.md

 ## 3.3.
 Development environment

-In order to develop the software on the Xilinx board is necessary to setup a remote development enviroment, as Xilinx board can't be used with an UI.
+To develop the software on the Xilinx board is necessary to setup a remote development environment, as Xilinx board can't be used with a UI.
 We have decided to use vscode with ssh extension.

 :exclamation:<u>To be done on iCub-head and with running Xilinx board.</u>